NLnetLabs/rpki-doc/source/ops/router-support.rst

 Routinator and rpki-client can export validated data in a format that OpenBGPD can parse.

-:ref:`rtrlib` is a C library that implements the client side of the RPKI-RTR protocol, as well as route origin validation.
+RTRLib is a C library that implements the client side of the RPKI-RTR protocol, as well as route origin validation.
 RTRlib powers RPKI in BGP software routers such as `FRR <https://frrouting.org/>`_.
 In a nutshell, it maintains data from RPKI relying party software and allows to verify whether an autonomous